Ciona savignyi: Biology

 Ciona savignyi is a filter feeder.
 The water drawn in through the buccal siphon passes through a mucus net where planktonic particles are caught.
 Periodically, this is rolled up and swallowed and a new net is secreted.
 The water is expelled through the atrial siphon.

 Like other tunicates, Ciona savignyi is a hermaphrodite.
 The male and female gonads do not ripen simultaneously so it does not normally self-fertilise.
 Gametes are released into the sea and after fertilisation, the eggs hatch into tadpole-like larvae.
 After a few days of development these attach themselves to a firm surface and undergo metamorphosis into juvenile tunicates.

 Ciona savignyi has one of the highest known levels of genetic diversity of any species.

-C. savignyi is highly self-fertile.
+Ciona savignyi is highly self-fertile.
 However, non-self sperm outcompete self-sperm in fertilization competition assays.
 Gamete recognition is not absolute allowing some self-fertilization.
 It was speculated that self-incompatibility evolved to avoid inbreeding depression, but that selfing ability was retained to allow reproduction at low population density.